robegamesios/PlexMatrixDisplay/README.md

 ![tuneframe](https://github.com/robegamesios/TUNEFRAME/assets/10041871/6f5bf6e1-6c4b-49f1-a3ac-ad2c2bdf3d92)

 TuneFrame is an ESP32-powered LED matrix panel that serves as a dynamic music visualizer.
 It syncs captivating LED light patterns with your favorite tunes and displays album art from Spotify and PlexAmp, enhancing your listening experience with vibrant visuals.
+It also serves as a weather station providing current weather information, and as an Animated GIF display to play your favorite GIF art.

 # Video tutorial : https://youtu.be/m5aLhCCSwWE?si=qLfko10hiLxpDJDM